How to split two-dimensional Jacobians: a geometric construction: A criterion for fitting in a Galois diagram

-Since we get $Z_\gamma$ as the repeated product of two branched covers of curves, it has pure dimension 1 and every irreducible component dominates $Z$ (through the projection onto the first factor).
+Since we get $Z_\gamma$ as the iterated fiber product of branched covers of curves, it has pure dimension 1 and every irreducible component dominates $Z$ (through the projection onto the first factor).
 Let $Z_\gamma^1 \subseteq Z \times Z$ be the projection of $Z_\gamma$ onto the first and last factors.
 Notice that every connected component of $Z_\gamma^1$ dominates the first component $Z$.
 In particular $\dim Z_\gamma^1 = 1$.
 Let

 be the union over all paths $\gamma$ of length $n$: we take the reduced structure on the set-theoretic union.
 Since we are taking a finite union of curves, $Z_n$ is a (singular) curve.
 The projection $h\colon Z_n \subseteq Z \times Z \to Z$ onto the first component is a flat morphism by \cite[Chapter 4, Proposition 3.9]{Liu}: $Z$ is connected and smooth (thus regular, thus Dedekind \cite[Chapter 4, Example 2.9]{Liu}) and every irreducible component of $Z_n$ dominates $Z$ (by construction).
 Furthermore the fiber $h^{-1}(z)$ of a point $z \in Z$ is the set of pairs $(z_0, z_{n})$ such that $z_0=z$ and there is a path $\gamma$ of length $n$ connecting $z_0 \mapsto z_{n}$.
 By definition, the set of such $z_n$ is the set $\mathcal{F}_n(z)$.
 Hence $\# h^{-1}(z) = \# \mathcal{F}_n(z)$. \end{proof}